mattldawson/MusicBox/README.md

 docker rmi music-box-test
 ```

-# Configure, install, and run MusicBox
+# Guide to Development in Docker context

 ## Get the MusicBox source code